minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/informational_requirements.rst

    Analog mode enables GPIO pins to interface with ADC/DAC peripherals by disabling the digital logic on the pin.

-   This mode is set using the GPIOx_MODER register and is used in applications requiring precise analog signal handling.

-.. req:: Alternate Function Mode Configuration
-   :id: REQ_INT3_1731028673
-   :status: Draft
-   :date-released:
-   :priority: Medium
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Informational
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   GPIO pins support alternate functions for peripherals like UART, SPI, and I2C.

-   Configuration involves setting the GPIOx_MODER register to alternate function mode and selecting the specific function via the GPIOx_AFRL or GPIOx_AFRH registers.

-   Each pin supports up to 16 alternate functions (AF0 to AF15).

 .. req:: Push-Pull Output Configuration
    :id: REQ_INT3_1731028674